 - Heavy Cream: We’ll whip this by itself first, and fold it in last.
 How convenient you also need this ingredient for the ganache AND the whipped cream on top.

 - Cream Cheese: This gives the pie its structure, but we’re not using too much here, so the pie won’t taste like peanut butter-flavored cheesecake.
-Make sure to use block-style full-fat cream cheese, like we use in pecan pie cheesecake, not the spreadable kind in the tub.
+Make sure to use brick-style full-fat cream cheese, like we use in pecan pie cheesecake, not the spreadable kind in the tub.

 - Peanut Butter: To ensure a soft and smooth filling, use the conventional, processed kind of peanut butter, not natural style.